ruuvi/ruuvi-sensor-protocols/README.md

 ### Sensortag
 Values supported: 0 mV to 65536 mV in 1 mV increments, practically 1800 ...
 3600 mV.

+## Tag ID
-### Weather station
+### Weather Station
-Values supported: 0 mV to 4080 mV in 64 mV increments, practically 1800 ...
-3600 mV.
+Contains a single random base 64 character used to identify tag.

 ## Data Format
 The first byte tells the receiver (ie. website) what kind of type of data the packet has.